Skip Navigation

 (“How are they better off?”)

-• Percent of housing reparations program design and decision-making process that are led by and center the voices and priorities of historically marginalized racial groups.
+• Percent of housing reparations program design and decision-making process that are led by and center the voices and priorities of people with practical experience.
 (Shows the degree of self-determination and representation in the approach)

 Note.
 When looking at your ESMs, SPMs, or other strategies: